 Does my chimney really need to be cleaned even if it was hardly used during a warm winter?

-FACT: There are more chimney fires after a warm winter than after a cold winter.
-Why?
-Because during warm winters people burn lower-temperature fires.
-Unfortunately, this causes heavier creosote build-up than they think.
+There are actually more chimney fires after a warm winter, than after a cold winter.
+That is because during warm winters, people burn lower-temperature fires.
+This causes heavier creosote build-up than you would think.
 If you don't think you've burned a lot of wood for the last couple of years, check your wood pile.
-For example, if you had a cord of wood and went 4 years without cleaning your chimney yet your wood pile is now half gone … it's definitely time to clean the chimney.
+The general rule of thumb is to sweep your chimney after every cord you burn.

 I don't have a fireplace and my other flues are maintained by my heating company - do I still require cleaning services?

-Gas, oil and propane chimneys need to be swept too.
 Many customers are unaware that heating companies don't clean chimneys when they clean the furnaces.
-Also, heating company technicians are not trained, professional chimney sweeps.
+Gas, oil, and propane chimneys need to be swept too.
+Heating company technicians are not trained, professional chimney sweeps.
 Too often a heating technician will advise the homeowner that the chimney for their oil or gas heat never needs sweeping … and next thing you know, the homeowners are being treated for carbon monoxide poisoning due to a blocked flue.
-Oil, natural gas and propane heat chimneys must be swept every 2 years at the very least or, every year if the home is older and has a furnace that is more than 20 years old.
+Oil, natural gas and propane heat chimneys must be swept every 2 years at the very least or, every year if the home has a furnace that is more than 20 years old.